xopxe/micro_rosso_platformio/README.md

 docker run -it --rm --device=/dev/ttyUSB_ESP32 --net=host microros/micro-ros-agent:jazzy serial --dev /dev/ttyUSB_ESP32 -b 115200
 ```

-You can change the `humble` for `jazzy`or whatever ROS2 version you are using.
+You can change the `humble` to `jazzy`or whatever ROS2 version you use.

 When using wifi transport: